Hard light vs soft light – when and how to use both types of lighting

 Soft light flash and hard natural light

-Here’s an example of using both hard light (the sun to the far left) and soft light (off camera flash with a softbox to left) close to the model.
-I positioned her just inside the shade cast by a building, close enough to the edge so that the sunlight caught just her hair.
+In this example I used both hard light (the sun to camera left) and soft light (off camera flash with a softbox to camera left) close to the model.
+I positioned her just inside the open shade cast by a building, close enough to the edge of the shade so that the sunlight just caught her, creating a lovely rim light effect.

 Using flash and natural light for a mix of hard and soft light